 National Grid and ScottishPower Transmission have come together in a joint venture to build the Western Link, a £1 billion project which will help bring renewable energy from Scotland to homes and businesses in Wales and England.
 The construction contract has been awarded to a consortium of Prysmian Group and Siemens.

 The Western Link project includes direct current subsea and underground cables, incorporating a converter station at each end of the link to change the electricity from direct current to alternating current to enable it to be used within the existing electricity transmission system.

 The project can be divided into five sections:

-Converter stations: planning permission has been granted for the converter stations at Hunterston, North Ayrshire and on Deeside Industrial Park, Flintshire and work is under way.
+Converter stations: planning permission has been granted forconstruction of the converter stations at Hunterston, North Ayrshire and on Deeside Industrial Park, Flintshire is well under wayand work is under way.

 Marine cable: Trialling of the main sea cable burial will take place in the Irish Sea during autumn 2013.a section of shallow-water cable has been brought ashore at Leasowe, Wirral.
 Work started in 2015 to lay the deep sea cable in the Irish Sea.

 More information on this project can be found on our dedicated Western Link project website.